predictive-clinical-neuroscience/PCNportal/client/assets/howto.md

 **Then, prepare your data for processing.**

+- From your chosen model, view the model-specific information and download the provided data template .csv.
+- Using the template, ensure that your data set uses the same atlas parcellation as the model and make sure the column names of your data match the template.
 - Split your data into an adaptation and test set according to your preferred ratio (for example, 50/50).
-Adaptation data is used for transferring the model, while test data is to evaluate it.
-The split is a trade-off between higher quality of model (more adaptation data) and better estimate of model quality (more test data).
+Adaptation data is used for adjusting the model to the new data collection site, while test data is to evaluate it.
+The split is a trade-off between higher quality of the model (more adaptation data) and a better estimate of model quality (more test data).
+The best split will also take into account balanced sex, age and other covariates as well as possible between adaptation and test data.
-- From your chosen model, view the model-specific information and download the provided data template .csv.
-- Ensure that the column names of your data sets match the template.

 - Upload your test and adaptation data in the right boxes.

 **Finaly, submit your computation request...**